testingisdocumenting/webtau/webtau-docs/znai/HTTP/openAPI-spec.md

 # Validation

-Webtau supports validation of responses against an [OpenAPI specification](https://www.openapis.org/).
+WebTau supports validation of responses against an [OpenAPI specification](https://www.openapis.org/).
 This feature can be enabled by specifying the `openApiSpecUrl` configuration option.
 This should be the URL to the specification against which to validate.